solana-labs/inc-20210825/README.md

 full transaction history.
 Try to use other RPC by the `-u` option or edit the solana cli config file on your environment.

+Also, there will be no records printed if the given owner address holds no spl-token at all.

 ### Full vulnerable account cleanup
 It is possible that an attacker created vulnerable accounts for mints that your organization does not yet support in the hope that one day they will be supported